 This is not just a minor convenience, it can drastically simplify your system and prevent entire classes of bugs from occurring.

 Consistency enforces rules on your data, and so reduces the number of states your system needs to handle.
 This follows on from the “make invalid states unrepresentable” principle.

-I am using consistency here in a very general sense: that your data adheres to certain rules, and that it always obeys those rules at every point in time.
-This definition is related to ACID consistency, and shouldn’t be confused with CAP consistency.
+I am using consistency here in a general sense: that your data adheres to certain rules, and that it always obeys those rules at every point in time.
+This definition relates to ACID consistency, so don’t confuse it with CAP consistency.

 The rules can be any pretty much anything, for example, that your credit should never be able to go negative, or that private posts should not be visible to others.
 It is not restricted to foreign keys or unique indexes, although they are also valid examples.

 As well as your database, consistency may be enforced by your application utilising ACID transactions.
 It is preferable to enforce them at the database level, but this is not common practice for anything more complex than simple checks for practical reasons.